dbadrian/muninn/README.md

 # muninn

-*Attention: This README was automatically generated at 2017-10-24 21:35.*
+*Attention: This README was automatically generated at 2017-10-25 12:10.*

 Muninn is a small personal project to maintain, backup, synchronize dotfiles and other config files for my projects, tools (e.g., sublime, zsh).
 It is not meant to be a general tool for everyone.
-Inspired by many other such projects.
-Just for fun and hopefully I can learn something.
+There exist many other [solutions](https://dotfiles.github.io/), so make sure to check them out!

 It features its own package/build system, allows to establish dependencies, install arch dependencies etc.